Shimla is a major hill station attracting millions of tourists every year, in the state of Himachal Pradesh in India.

 How Do I Go to Shimla?

 This hill station is connected by road to all the major towns.
 National Highway No 22 connects Shimla to the city of Chandigarh.
 Indian Capital city of New Delhi, is at 223 miles distance.
 Air conditioned Volvo buses are there from New Delhi office premises of the Himachal Pradesh Road Transport Corporation, tickets can be booked using their online booking systems.
 These buses start their journey from the I.S.B.T.
 (Inter State Bus Terminus) at Kashmiri Gate in New Delhi, India.

 The Kalka-Shimla narrow gauge Mountain railway track, was constructed in the year 1906.
 There is broad gauge and narrow gauge tracks at Kalka station.
 The Broad Gauge line connects Kalka to the rest of India..
 This mountain railway line has more than 806 bridges and 103 tunnels.
 The completion of this railway line was touted as an engineering feat and was known as the “British Jewel of the Orient”.
 UNESCO has declared this railway line as part of “Mountain Railways of India” and is a UNESCO World heritage site.

 Shimla Jubbarhatti Airport, is at around 20 kilometers distance from the hill station city, This airport connects the Indian Capital City of New Delhi with the hill station.
 Kullu is also connected by flight services from Shimla.

 Which are the Good Shimla Hotels?

-There are hundreds of hotels offering online hotel booking in Shimla.
+There are hundreds of hotels offering online hotel booking.
 Hotels online booking can be done through Himachal Pradesh Tourism Development Corporation’s (a state government enterprise) site up to one year in advance.
-Windfall Hall is one of the best fairy tale luxury resorts in Shimla set in 22 acres of virgin pine and cedar woods.
+Windfall Hall is one of the best fairy tale luxury resorts, set in 22 acres of virgin pine and cedar woods.